Alumni of Note

 Patrick Quigley, '00, is now a Grammy-nominated conductor of Seraphic Fire.
 His recordings reached number one on the iTunes classical charts.
 Patrick received a M.M. from Yale University, and was a winner of the Robert Shaw Conducting Fellowship.

-Pianist Nicholas Shaneyfelt, '09, is currently enrolled in the Doctor of Musical Arts program in collaborative piano at the University of Michigan in Ann Arbor, studying with Martin Katz.
-He received the Master of Music degree at the University of Massachusetts in Amherst, where he has also taught and served as a staff pianist.
-He was selected to perform at the Kennedy Center in Washington, D.C.
+Pianist Nicholas Shaneyfelt, '09, obtained a Doctor of Musical Arts in collaborative piano at the University of Michigan in Ann Arbor, studying with Martin Katz.
+He is now Assistant Professor of Music at Luther College in Decorah, Iowa.

 Pianist William Sievern, '14, won third prize in the American Fine Arts Festival competition, resulting in a solo performance at Carnegie's Weill Hall in New York in May 2013.
 Will was also the first prize winner of the 2013 Skokie Valley Symphony competition in Chicago.